Burton Leonard Lime Quarries

 Yorkshire Wildlife Trust leases the nature reserve from Mountgarrett Estates, and works to prevent encroachment of trees and shrubs onto the limestone grassland banks.

 A bus service (Ripon-Knaresborough-Harrogate) passes through Burton Leonard village.

-From Burton Leonard village walk along Lime Kiln Lane to the nature reserve.
 Approach Burton Leonard village from the A61 Harrogate-Ripon road.